mickfuzz/phd4/_posts/thesis_chapters/2023-9-3-Methodology.md

 I am guided by the concepts behind the use of the models rather than drawn to an off the shelf application of CL processes or similar interventions.
 While some of the material used in CL and the fictional device of the 5D supports their primary tasks, others could be said to be support secondary considerations of navigating learning, establishing shared concepts and communities and reflecting on transformations in practices or understandings.
 These dimensions are sometimes explored in CHAT using the term of secondary stimuli used to facilitate and complement the primary task as part of the concept double stimulation.

+In addition the concept of diversion from the primary task are relevant to the more playful approaches of participants and facilitators to make the learning process attractive [@engestrom_expansive_2013].

-NOTE - REWRITE - SECONDARY STIMULI
+ REWRITE - EXPLAIN AND EXPLORE SECONDARY STIMULI

 <!-- The concept of the importance of project is used to encompass and engender a sense of commitment from participants Blunden, 2009), (explored in earlier sections).  -->